Black Forest Trail: Route

-After climbing back to the top of the plateau again, the Black Forest Trail crosses PA Route 44 for the second time at 23.6 miles, and returns to the edge of Pine Creek Gorge at 25.6 miles.
+After climbing back to the top of the plateau again, the Black Forest Trail crosses PA Route 44 for the second time at 23.2 miles, and returns to the edge of Pine Creek Gorge at 25.2 miles.
 For the rest of its distance, the trail plunges steeply into the main gorge or its tributary gorges and then climbs vigorously back out five different times, with short stretches of rocky ridge-top or plateau-top hiking between.
-Starting at 30.9 miles, the trail follows the scenic Naval Run for about a mile and reaches relatively close to Pine Creek before climbing up the side of the gorge yet again.
-At 37.3 miles the trail returns to the high plateau near PA Route 44 and becomes relatively easy for about two miles.
-At 40.1 miles the trail reaches the side gorge formed by Slate Run, on the opposite side from the trail's route back near its beginning.
-The trail makes its final steep descent and reaches the side of Slate Run at 41.1 miles, and then joins an easy logging railroad grade.
-Near the village of Slate Run, the trail follows the paved Slate Run Road for a short distance, then the loop ends after 42.8 miles at the trailhead near the footbridge over Slate Run.
+Starting at 30.5 miles, the trail follows the scenic Naval Run for about a mile and reaches relatively close to Pine Creek before climbing up the side of the gorge yet again.
+At 36.9 miles the trail returns to the high plateau near PA Route 44 and becomes relatively easy for about two miles.
+At 39.7 miles the trail reaches the side gorge formed by Slate Run, on the opposite side from the trail's route back near its beginning.
+The trail makes its final steep descent and reaches the side of Slate Run at 40.7 miles, and then joins an easy logging railroad grade.
+Near the village of Slate Run, the trail follows the paved Slate Run Road for a short distance, then the loop ends after 43.0 miles at the trailhead at the footbridge over Slate Run.